bt3gl/building_blog/content/web_vulnerabilities.md

 * and **ampersand**.

 The ampersand should never appear in most HTML sections.
-Both angle brackets should not be used inside a tag, unless properly quoted.
+Both angle brackets should not be used inside a tag unless adequately quoted.
 Quote characters inside a tag can also be harmless in text.

 To allow these characters to appear in problematic locations, an encoding based in an ampersand-prefixed and a semicolon-terminated scheme is used: the [Entity Encoding](http://www.w3schools.com/html/html_entities.asp).

 ### Non-Persistent Attack:

-XSS non-persistent attacks consist on getting users to click a link with attacker's script.
+XSS non-persistent attacks consist of getting users to click a link with attacker's script.
 A typical scenario is the following:

-1. The target website perform query searches that are not sanitized.
+1. The target website performs query searches that are not sanitized.
 For example, the query could accept scripts on it.
 A simple example to check this vulnerability is by verifying whether the alert box with the message **Pwnd** is displayed:
 ```
 http://website.org?q=<script%20type='text/javascript'>alert('Pwnd!');</script>
 ```